 Here's a pattern almost every hobbyist artist knows:

 You spend an hour curating the most gorgeous images on Pinterest.
 Moody autumn forests.
 Turquoise ocean coves.
 Fields of lavender at golden hour.
-Your board is *stunning*.
+Your board is gorgeous.

 Which pencil matches that specific teal in the ocean photo?
 Is that shadow more purple or more blue?
 Should you use warm grays or cool grays for the background?
 What about the highlights?